alexploner/Intro2R/README.md

 # Intro2R
-Course notes for "Introduction to R" at Karolinska Institutet
+Course notes for "Introduction to R" at Karolinska Institutet, live at <https://alexploner.github.io/Intro2R/>